TrellixVulnTeam/swahilipython_SCMU/Doc/library/optparse.rst

 You can get pretty far with just that.
-Most ``cp`` implementations provide a bunch of options to tweak exactly how the files are copied: you can preserve mode and modification time, avoid following symlinks, ask before clobbering existing files, etc.  But none of this distracts from the core mission of ``cp``, which is to copy either one file to another, or several files to another directory.
+Most ``cp`` implementations provide a bunch of options to tweak exactly how the files are copied: you can preserve mode and modification time, avoid following symlinks, ask before clobbering existing files, etc.  But none of this distracts kutoka the core mission of ``cp``, which is to copy either one file to another, or several files to another directory.